Yusef-H/PartyMaker/docs/uml_diagrams/UML_Firebase.md

 ---

-*Simplified Firebase integration with 3 core classes and 4 callback interfaces, using server-first architecture for data operations.*
+*Simplified Firebase integration with 3 core classes and 1 callback interface, using server-first architecture for data operations.*